AliAbdullahSadiq/Lunar-Pleasures/README.md

 It extracts crater edges from a lunar image and converts them into stacked line scans.

+The core algorithm for this visualization can be found in `Lunar Pleasures.py`.

 ## Inspiration

 The original *Unknown Pleasures* cover visualizes radio pulses from a distant pulsar.
 I wanted to recreate that aesthetic using something more accessible—an image of the Moon.